anushreenair/CAN-simulation/README.md

 This project is a simulation of a real-time embedded automotive system, written in C, that demonstrates how a vehicle's speed sensor interacts with an Electronic Control Unit (ECU) over a CAN (Controller Area Network) bus.
 The simulation mimics periodic sensor readings and CAN message transmissions, using RTOS-style scheduling concepts.
 All activity is output to the console, with color-coded messages for clarity and engagement.

-This project is designed to showcase core embedded systems concepts, automotive communication protocols, and clean, modular C programming.
-It is ideal for demonstrating technical skills to recruiters and interviewers in the automotive or embedded software domain.

 ---

 ## What Does This Project Do?